Response data transformations

 Similarly, by default, arrays of text/numerical values are combined into one comma-separated value.

-By default, for the following JSON response:
+For the following JSON response:

 [